jiayihoffman/jiayihoffman.github.io/_posts/2025-02-08-SecurityRobot-RPLidar.md

 The official ROS 2 Docker images are available [here](https://hub.docker.com/_/ros/tags).
 There are several varieties: [ros-core, ros-base, or perception](https://www.ros.org/reps/rep-2001.html#humble-hawksbill-may-2022-may-2027), each one extending from the previous with additional ROS packages.

 ### Dockerfile
-To build robotic applications using ROS 2 Docker, we need to create our own Dockerfile using the ROS 2 Docker image as the base image.
+To build robotic applications using ROS 2 Docker, we need to our own Dockerfile using the ROS 2 Docker image as the base image.

 A Dockerfile is a text file containing instructions for creating a Docker image.
 It specifies the base image, adds dependencies, sets environment variables, and defines the application's startup command.
 In our case, the base image will be the "ros:humble-perception" ROS 2 image.